-The second part traces the gradual development from his solid light films from Line Describing a Cone (1973) and Four Projected Movements (1975) to the more recent digital installations Doubling Back (2003) and Face to Face II (2013), McCall's first large scale installation using floating, double-sided screens.
-Finally, the exhibition also presents Traveling Wave (1972/2013).
-This work holds a unique position in McCall's œuvre as it is purely sound-based.
+The second part traced the gradual development from his solid light films from Line Describing a Cone (1973) and Four Projected Movements (1975) to the more recent digital installations Doubling Back (2003) and Face to Face II (2013), McCall's first large scale installation using floating, double-sided screens.
+Finally, the exhibition also presented Traveling Wave (1972/2013).
+This work holds a unique position in McCall's oeuvre as it is purely sound-based.

-Curators: Jaap Guldemond and Maxa Zoller
+Curators: Jaap Guldemond, Maxa Zoller

-Published by EYE in collaboration with nai010 publishers.
-168 pp.
+Published by EYE in collaboration with nai010 publishers. €19,50.

 films, talks, events